kuzzleio/kuzzle-device-manager/doc/2/guides/digital-twins-devices-assets/index.md

 Once linked, the measurements collected by the device will be logged for our asset with the name defined during the link.

+The API action [device-manager/devices:linkAsset](/official-plugins/device-manager/2/controllers/devices/link-asset) is used to link a device to an asset.

 ### Historization of assets state

 The successive states of the assets are systematically logged in the Kuzzle IoT Platform.